MazontheMoon/freeCodeCampDailyChallenge/README.md

 Note: The console may not display HTML tags in strings when logging messages.
 Check the browser console to see logs with tags included.

 function convert(heading) {...}

+### 20 - Longest Word
+Given a sentence string, return the longest word in the sentence.
+- Words are separated by a single space.
+- Only letters (a-z, case-insensitive) count toward the word's length.
+- If there are multiple words with the same length, return the first one that appears.
+Return the word as it appears in the given string, with punctuation removed.

+function longestWord(sentence) {...}